Thursday, 8:00 pm EDT March 18, 2021

 Sora Kim-Russell’s recent publications include Pyun Hye-young’s The Law of Lines, Hwang Sok-yong’s At Dusk, and Kim Un-su’s The Plotters.
 She has taught literary translation at the Bread Loaf Translators’ Conference (2018), LTI Korea, and Ewha Womans University.
 Her forthcoming publications include two cotranslations: The Prisoner by Hwang Sok-yong and On the Origin of Species and Other Stories by Boyoung Kim.

-Alex Zucker’s forthcoming translations include the novels A Brief History of the Movement by Petra Hůlová (World Editions), A Sensitive Person by Jáchym Topol (Margellos World Republic of Letters at Yale University Press), and a selection of essays by Jan Patočka, the most prominent Czech philosopher of the 20th century.
+Alex Zucker’s forthcoming translations include the novels The Movement by Petra Hůlová (World Editions), A Sensitive Person by Jáchym Topol (Margellos World Republic of Letters at Yale University Press), and a selection of essays by Jan Patočka, the most prominent Czech philosopher of the 20th century.
 In 2010 he won the ALTA National Translation Award for his Englishing of Petra Hůlová’s All This Belongs to Me.
 More info at www.alexjzucker.com.

 About Our Series Partner